TharuniPR/profile/README.md

                             Done my schooling in Sri Venkateswara Bala Kuteer which is located in Guntur.
                             I done my intermediate
-                            in Nirmala Junior College with cgpa 8.66.Doing my under graduation in Vignan's Nirula Institute of Technology and Science for Women on<b> Electronics and Communication Engineering</b> with maintaining cgpa 7.0.Intrested in webtechnology.Looking for web based
+                            in Bhashyam IIT Junior College with cgpa 8.4.Doing my under graduation in Vignan's Nirula Institute of Technology and Science for Women on<b> Electronics and Communication Engineering</b> with maintaining cgpa 7.21.Intrested in webtechnology.Looking for web based
                             jobs.Done internship in <b>IBM Skillsbuild</b> about Front-End Development which consists of creating a project about Portfolio